 |

-The dam, to the left, just upstream form the top bridge.
+The dam, to the left, just upstream from the top bridge.

 |